 4. National Geographic Wanderlust Contest

 The Wanderlust Contest from National Geographic used photography’s power to improve publicity, awareness, and brand development.
-To enter, users had to share their best nature shot using the #WanderlustContest hashtag.
+Users had to share their best nature shot using the #WanderlustContest hashtag to enter.

 Hundreds of people took part, and the winner received a 7-day photo expedition to Yosemite national park.